 - Use green power for electric vehicles: Use solar, wind, or other renewable energy as an electricity source to power your plug-in hybrid vehicle.

-- But don't buy a new car if your old one is reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car's carbon footprint, so continuing to maintain an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
+- Keep your old one is reasonably efficient and in good working order: Vehicle manufacturing accounts for about 30% of each car’s carbon footprint, so continuing to maintain an older car with reasonable gas mileage is just as smart as buying one with lower fuel economy and emissions.
 The new one is shiny but you will need to come up with another reason to explain the purchase.

 - Take it easy on the pedals: Avoid speeding, unnecessary acceleration, and hard braking.
 Take it easy instead, saving gas and money while making your driving style safer.
 Drive the speed limit, maintain a steady speed, and anticipate stops and starts so you can simply remove your foot from the gas pedal rather than continuing to accelerate and then braking hard.

 - Don’t idle: Turn off the engine if you’re stopping for more than just 10 seconds, as it wastes fuel.
 If you’ll be sitting for more than 10 seconds, idling will use more fuel than restarting.
 If course, if you’re sitting in traffic, this isn’t practical, but it’s important to keep in mind when parking, picking someone up, or even waiting in a drive thru line.